Cyriacusifeco/helpbot/backend/API_doc.md

 GET /business/:business_id/queries -> Get all queries under a business

 ###### knowledge file(bot)
-POST /file/knowledge/:id -> Send the file with a particular business id
+POST /file/knowledge/:id -> Send the file with a particular business id.
+The content of the pdf file will be in knowledge_content

 ###### CAC file
 POST /file/cac/:id -> send the file with a particular business id